I had my last alcoholic beer back in Malta on June 28th 2024, at The Pub in Valletta.

-We had been touring Fort Angelo and the Sovereign Military Order of Malta the day before.
-It had been a scorcher of a day, and after, we sought a beer at The Pub in Valletta.
+We had been touring Fort Angelo and the Sovereign Military Order of Malta.
+It had been a scorcher of a day, and after, we sought a little light refreshment at The Pub in Valletta.

-The Pub is where, back in 1999, Oliver Reed was challenging a group of sailors to a drinking match while taking a break from filming Gladiator.
+The Pub is where, back in 1999, Oliver Reed was challenging a group of sailors to a drinking match whilst taking a break from filming Gladiator.

 After some time, he said to those around him, ‘I don’t feel very well’, he laid down on the floor and died.

-Me and Ryan we drank a pint of whatever.
+Me Ryan and I, drank a pint of whatever.
 Due to the heat, 35 degrees C or so, the beer went very quickly to our heads.

-Whilst Backpacking in Warsaw with my buddy Jonny Blair, I drank a few 0% beers and in London, I tried but not enjoying a few British 0% beers.
+Whilst backpacking in Warsaw with my buddy Jonny Blair, I drank a few 0% beers, and later, in London, I tried a few British 0% beers.
+It didn’t enjoy them at all.

 Alcohol-free drinks are NOT 100% alcohol-free.
 They typically contain 0.01% alcohol.
 And they contain more sugar than regular beers.